KCaverly/archer/README.md

 Interact with different models within the same conversation.
 For example, you can ask Mistral to write a haiku, before asking CodeLlama to write a small html page, showing the haiku to the user.

+**Note:** This is very much a project in active development, there will be breaking changes, and bugs.

 ### Getting Started

 To interact with models you will need to set your [Replicate API Key](https://replicate.com/account/api-tokens) as the 'REPLICATE_API_KEY' environment variable.